proxy-di/proxydi/README.md

 Here you should be wondering, how [resolveAll()](https://proxy-di.github.io/proxydi/functions/resolveAll.html.html) function knows about the container, to which character belongs.
 The answer - each time when dependency is registered in the ProxyDiContainer, it saves a reference to itself in this dependency instance.
 So, when you call resolveAll() function, it just takes this reference from the instance and then recursively resolves all asked dependencies from this container and all its children and children of children and so on.

-Despite this explanation is a little bit complicated, the example is simple, the character just acts all its perks.
+Despite this explanation is a little bit complicated, the example is still simple, the character just activates all its perks.

 ## Rewriting dependencies